October 19, 2018

 As for Love, Bonito, in addition to stocking on their own website and on Zalora, they also stock with FashionValet, a multi-label retailer that focuses on modest fashion.
 This strategy was likely executed with the intention of targeting different demographics.
-Unlike the high sell out performance on their own website, the assortments distributed on Zalora however, was met with a lower sell out rate and high discounting, a possible indicator that stocking on Zalora is a means to a clearance strategy.
+Unlike the high sell-out performance on their own website, the assortments distributed on Zalora however was met with a lower sell out rate and high discounting, a possible indicator that stocking on Zalora is a means to a clearance strategy.

 Comp shopping allows for a clearer understanding of your competitive landscape and how to leverage on this knowledge to build impactful strategies.

-Pomelo Fashion and Love, Bonito have very distinct strategies on how they operate and sell with both brands demonstrating deep understanding of their consumer demand.
+Pomelo Fashion and Love, Bonito have very distinct strategies on how they operate and sell with both brands demonstrating a deep understanding of their consumer demand.
 The former moves quickly both in terms of launches and speed to sell out and relies on deep discounting for clearance.
 Love, Bonito, on the other hand, starts with a higher price point and prefers to capitalise on their best sellers with higher replenishments.
 While focusing on key strength is by no means a business mistake, proper assortment planning teamed with both internal and external data is a crucial step to avoid overstocking.

 #1 Spot gaps in the market